 How to Explain the History of Communism to Mental Patients

-Written by Matei Visniec
+Written by Matei Vişniec

 Translated by Jeremy Lawrence and Catherine Popesco

-Directed by Zoltán Balázs
+Directed by Zoltán Balázs (Guest Director from Budapest, Hungary)

 The performers here deliver.
 Every movement is powerful and attentive.